Mushroom-Daemon/doks/content/docs/3_psych_triggers/mental_engagement.md

 ### Heading for Formatting

 I recently took a trip to southern California.
-My girlfriend and I were visiting old friends and bopping around the Los Angeles area, where I had lived for nine years before moving to the amazing town of Lancaster, PA.
+My girlfriend and both had friends in the area and we spent a week bopping around Los Angeles.

-While we were out there, we borrowed a car from a friend of hers (my girlfriend's).
-It was an old Corolla and I loved driving it.
-It reminded me of the piece of shit I used to cruise down the freeway on and drove it as if it were my own.
+If you're familiar with LA, you probably know you need a car to get around.
+Luckily, we were able to borrow one from a friend of hers (my girlfriend's).
+It was a 2003 Toyota Corrola (we took the trip in 2025).
+I loved it.
+It reminded me of the piece of shit I used to cruise down the freeways on (but this one had power windows and an automatic transmission) and drove it as if it were my own.

-We picked up the car on the first evening of our arrival.
-The next morning, however, we didn't need the car as a friend of mine was coming to pick us up for some galavanting about town.
+We picked up the car on the evening of our arrival.
+The next morning, however, we didn't need the car as a friend of mine was coming to pick us up.
+That turned out to be a problem.

-The next morning, we had plans to hangout with a friend of mine who lived close by.
-He offered to come pick us up and take us wherever we'd like to go.
-I was wearing a puffer coat and the pockets were stuffed to the gills with multiple key sets, trash from reciepts and gum wrappers, my wallet, etc. I was tired of carrying all that crap around and decided to streamline my pocket contents before we took off.
+When he arrived, I was wearing a puffer coat.
+(It was the morning in socal, afterall).
+My pockets were stuffed to the gills with trash, keys, my wallet... all sorts of crap.
+I decided to clean them out before we left.

-Wanting to separate the borrowed keys from all the garbage in my pockets, I set those on top of the car.
-Then, I threw some garbage in a nearby trashcan, put my phone and wallet in my backpack and then got into the passenger seat.
-All set to go, we took off for his home about (a mile and a half away.)
+I set the car keys on top of the car and then threw away all the garbage I had been carring around in a nearby trashcan.
+Then, I put my phone and wallet into my backpack and got in the car.
+We were off.

-We chilled awhile at his house, caught up, he got to know my girlfriend, and then I suggested we head up the freeway to a neighboring town.
-We needed groceries and this buddy of mine used to head up that way together to hang.
-About halfway up the freeway, I had an urge to make sure I had all my belongings.
-Phone, keys, wallet, the trifecta.
-Phone, check.
-Wallet, check.
-Borrowed car keys...

-I dug around in my bag, in my pockets, around me in the car, staving off panic [uplay emotion] and then my buddy said it.
+My buddy lived about a mile and a half away in northwest Pasadena.
+After chilling at his house awhile catching up on the local scene, I asked if we could make a run to the grocery store a bit up the 210 freeway in La Canada.
+Him and I used to hangout at a coffee shop up there, and I thought it would be fun.
+We also needed some food.

+About halfway up the freeway, I felt an urge to check for my belongings.
+Phone, keys, wallet: the trifecta.
+I dug into my backpack and there was my phone, right in the top pocket.
+I dug around a little more and put my hand on my wallet.
+And then dug around some more and some more and some more and started to panic.
+I couldn't find the car keys.

+Then my buddy said:

 "You know what, I saw you put them... "

-Where are the keys?

----

-Imagine I told you that same story, but instead it went like this.
+### Another Heading of Sorts

+If you've been paying attention, I imagine you know where I left the keys.
+If not, well, go back and try again.
+I'll reveal what happened to those keys in a later lesson, but for now, imagine I told you the same story, but instead a key scene (*ahem*) went something like this: (**Spoiler Alert**)

-I put the keys on top of the car and left them there and we drove away and i didn't realize they were missing until later.
+*"Emptying out my pockets, I put the keys on top of the car and left them there when we drove away.
+I didn't realize they were missing until later."*

 Doesn't have quite the same punch, eh?

-The more the mind works to reach a successful conclusion, the more positive, enjoyable, or stimulating the experience.

-Working hard creates a great deal of personal satisfaction.
-Me and the ET4T, for example.

-What do you want to tell the reader? *Make that a conclusion they come to own their own*.

---
+Here's why.

+As a reader, when you come to a conclusion on your own, it feels good.
+Reaching that successful conclusion on your own gives you a little boost.
+You're experiencing the story in a different&mdash;more engaging&mdash;way.

+See if you can use this strategy to make your copy that much more kickass.
+Let me explain how.

+Ask yourself what you want to tell your reader.
+Then, see if you can find a way to have them come to that conclusion *on their own*.
+Man oh man does it work.
+And man, oh man, is it one of my most favorite things to do.

+Here's an example from an ad written by Joe Sugarman.

-"The Seiko chronograph alarm sells for $300.
+> *"The Seiko chronograph alarm sells for $300.
 The watch costs jewelers $150.
-And jewelers love the item, not only because of the excellent reputation of the Seiko brand,but because it's probably America's best selling new expensive digital watch.
-And Seiko can't supply enough of them to their dealers."
+And jewelers love the item, not only because of the excellent reputation of the Seiko brand, but because it's probably America's best selling new expensive digital watch.
+And Seiko can't supply enough of them to their dealers."*

-^ what isn't being said here?

-Don't spoon feed it.
-Let people be smart.

-If you are trying to present a *conclusion* don't spell it out.
-Let people come to it on their own.
+Why do the jewelers *really* love the watch?
+See how smart you are?

+### Action Items

+Bottom line: let people be smart.
+Be vague sometimes, letting your reader come to the conclusion you want by their own intellegince.
+They'll lap that shit up.
+And like you&mdash;and your kickass copy&mdash;all the better for it.